cyrilBenningerHEIG/ManeventMobile/README.md

 The application starts at the PORT:8100 of your local server : [http://localhost:8100](http://localhost:8100).

 If you want to use the application on a smartphone, you should run it in developer mode.
 We are using a [Ionic DevApp](https://ionicframework.com/docs/appflow/devapp) utility for that.
-Use `ionic serve --devapp` instead of `ionic serve` and open it in the Ionic Dev application [https://ionicframework.com/docs/appflow/devapp].
+Use `ionic serve --devapp` instead of `ionic serve` and open it in the Ionic Dev application.

 ## User Guide